dark452/mysqldump_alldbs/README.md

 # MySQL dump Databases and cleaning scripts
-Bash scripts to perform a dumb of all MySQL databases on a server and to clean it after an amount of time
+Bash scripts to perform a dump of all MySQL databases on a server and to clean it after an amount of time

 In order to use this small script, you need to create a USER only for backups and grant it with the following privileges: